SachinPrab/microinvestment/README.md

 # microinvestment
-Website to help users manage their money and make investments on stocks,bonds,mutual funds,etc.
+Website to help users manage their money and make investments on stocks,bonds,mutual funds and select insurance policies.